Kaiser roll: Origin

-It is sometimes claimed that kaiser rolls were named to honor Emperor (Kaiser) Franz Joseph I of Austria (born 1830, reigned 1848–1916); but the term appears as early as 1825.
-There is also the theory that the name stems at least in part from a baker family called Kayzer in Opatów in Galicia which had been occupied by the Austrian monarchy in the First Partition of Poland.
-In the 18th century a law fixed retail prices of Semmeln (bread rolls) in the Habsburg monarchy.
-Another claim is that the name Kaisersemmel came into general use after the bakers' guild sent a delegation in 1789 to Emperor Joseph II (b.
+Yet another theory connects the name to an 18th-century law that fixed retail prices of Semmeln (bread rolls) in the Habsburg monarchy.
+As this claim goes, the name Kaisersemmel came into general use after the bakers' guild sent a delegation in 1789 to Emperor Joseph II (b.
 1741, r.
 1765–1790) and persuaded him to deregulate the price of bread rolls.

+The apocryphal sources for the name thus cluster in the mid-late 18th century, around times of Joseph II and Francis I; by the early 19th century the name had been established.
+Meanwhile, the type of bun nowadays known as Kaisersemmel seems to go back at least to roughly the same time: bread rolls which look quite like the modern version are served, one to the left of each plate, in a Martin van Meytens painting depicting a court dinner in the Great Antechamber of the Hofburg palace, held some time in the 1760s.

 With its monarchical connotation, Kaiser rolls stood out against common rolls known as Mundsemmeln ("mouth rolls") or Schustersemmeln ("cobbler's rolls").
 They are traditionally found in Austria, but have also become popular in other countries of the former Austrian Habsburg Empire, such as the Galicia region in Poland and later the whole country (where it is known as kajzerka), Croatia, Slovenia, and Serbia (kajzerica), Hungary (császárzsemle), the Czech Republic (císařská žemle, císařská houska, kaiserka) and Slovakia (kaiserka), as well as in Germany, the United States, and Canada.
 During Austrian rule in Lombardy, Italian bakers produced a hollow version known as michetta or rosetta.